Historic Mansion at

 The Elms historic home, located just south of Altheimer, about 15 miles northeast of Pine Bluff, has an amazing 152-year history.
-It was built just after Grant and Lee made peace at Appomattox Courthouse and stayed in the same family until the Great Depression.
-It was bought by a Chicago lawyer, then returned to a descendant of the original owner and has remained in the family since.
+It was built just after the end of the Civil War and stayed in the same family until the Great Depression.
+It was purchased by a Chicago lawyer, then returned to a descendant of the original owner and has remained in the family since.
 Today, the historic house in rural Jefferson County is situated in the middle of a 6,000-acre farm.
 It is the centerpiece of The Elms Lodges & Leases, the largest woman-owned and operated commercial duck hunting business in the South.

 The Elms Plantation was constructed in 1866, a year after the Civil War ended.
-It was built by Dr. Samuel Jones, who moved with his family and 150 slaves to Arkansas from Mississippi in 1857.
+It was built by Dr. Samuel Jones, who moved with his family to Arkansas from Mississippi in 1857.
 He acquired and cleared 500 acres of timberland.
-Using oxen and mules to carry materials from the Arkansas River and bricks made and fired on site, Jones built the wood-frame, Louisiana Acadian-style center hall home as the crown jewel of his sprawling cotton plantation.
+Using oxen and mules to carry materials from the Arkansas River and bricks made and fired on site, Jones built the wood-frame, Louisiana Acadian-style center hall home as the crown jewel of his sprawling estate.

 Past & Present

 The Elms is situated on 40 picture-perfect acres in the middle of the Freeman family farm.
 Upon entering its gates, time seems to slow to a near stop.
 A canopy provided by a pecan grove shades the entryway, and the expansive yard is shaded by soaring magnolias, majestic oaks, and, of course, elms.
 From the outside, the white historic house appears to be a raised one story, with attic space under a pitched roof that features three dormers on each side of the front and back of the home.
 A covered porch that stretches the length of the home’s front is an inviting place for afternoon tea or evening cocktails.